ChatGPT vs Microsoft Copilot: The Ultimate Productivity Battle in 2024

 • Exploitation of Machine Learning Models: ML models, especially those integrated into decision-making processes, are vulnerable to adversarial attacks, where inputs are subtly altered to cause the model to make incorrect predictions.
 Such attacks can exploit financial models, recommendation systems, or authentication mechanisms, causing potentially disastrous outcomes.

 • Malware Generation with AI: AI can create sophisticated malware or obscure malicious code, making detection more difficult.
-Hackers can employ generative models to create malware that bypasses traditional detection methods.
+Hackers can employ generative models to create malware that bypass traditional detection methods.

 2. Key Challenges in Cybersecurity for AI Workflows